hlin101/TRACE/README.md

 # TRACE — Full Pipeline

-TRACE is an end-to-end system for automated 2-D surface thickness scanning using a stepper-motor-driven XY stage, an analog displacement sensor, and MATLAB for data acquisition and cross-sectional area analysis.
+TRACE is an end-to-end system for automated 2-D surface thickness scanning using stepper-motor-based linear actuators, an analog laser displacement sensor, Arduino for motor control and data acquisition, and MATLAB for cross-sectional area analysis.

 ---